I Had My Sister Take The 12-Foot Home Depot Skeleton With Her On A Date. AITA?

 Beth Braden

-I literally laughed out loud when I first learned about the 12-foot Home Depot skeleton in 2021.
-First released as part of the retailer’s 2020 Halloween product lineup, the skeleton was in high demand last year—and people were desperate to get their hands on one.
+I literally laughed out loud when I first learned about the 12-foot Home Depot skeleton.
+First released as part of the retailer’s 2020 Halloween product lineup, the skeleton has been in high demand — and people are desperate to get their hands on one, paying double and triple the retail price to snag one from online marketplaces after they inevitably sell out.

 Of course, the scarcity only managed to drive up my own demand for the skeleton.
 I had no idea I even wanted one until it appeared that I wouldn’t be able to get one.
 Their marketing plan had worked.